yoelmatveyev/Fireworld/README.md

 Currently, growing pattern repositories are being built for two very similar 3-color cyclical rules: Gluons and Gluonic, **T2b-0n011a3n** and **T2b102b-0a011a3n**, as well as another somewhat similar rule **Morse**.

-I would like to express gratitide to LifeWiki Forums users **FWKnightship** and **Layz Boi** for important contributions to the Gluonic pattern collection and to my research of this rule.
+I would like to express gratitide to LifeWiki Forums users **FWKnightship** and **Layz Boi** for important contributions to pattern collections and to my research of these rules.